scottleechua/scottleechua.github.io/_posts/2022-01-01-self-hosting-ghost-on-google-cloud.md

    - Domain region: `US` (unless your website requires within-`EU` data processing)
 3. Go back to Cloudflare > ghostblog.com > `DNS` and add the five DNS records Mailgun requires.
 Turn Proxy Status off (i.e., set all to `DNS only`).
 4. Go back to Mailgun > `Verify DNS settings`.
-5. Once the custom domain has been added to Mailgun, go to Sending > Domain Settings > `SMTP Credentials`.
-Take note of the "login" (usually `postmaster@mg.ghostblog.com`).
+5. Once the custom domain has been added to Mailgun, go to Sending > Domain Settings > `SMTP Credentials` > `Add new SMTP user`.
-6. Click `Manage SMTP Credentials`, then `Reset password` > `Reset password` > `Copy`.
-Paste this password somewhere safe---it will only be generated this once!
+6. Set the SMTP username as `postmaster` by convention, then click `Create`.
+Copy the username and password.
+Paste the password somewhere safe---it will only be generated this once!
 7. Click on your profile in the upper right > `API Security` > `Mailgun API Keys`, and generate a Private API Key.

 ### 3. Deploy Ghost